jkook9513/cse135-kook.site/public_html/hw5/README.md

 ## AI Use

 I used AI for various purposes for this project.
 Since I was working alone, it was useful for tedious work such as frontend design and bug fixes.
-It was very useful throughout the course of this project
+It was also very useful for documentation like the README files.
+Overall, it saved me a lot of time and energy, and it was very useful throughout the course of this project

 ## Future Features

 Given more time, I would like to expand on the data I am currently collection.
 I would also like to work on the frontend design more and have the navigation flow be more smooth.
 I would also like to work on a real authentication system with sign-ups.

+## Extra Credit Documentation

+- Frontend design of pages (login, dashboard, report, etc..) matches
+- Password information is hashed before storing in database to ensure better security
+- Added system status portion on reporting site
+- Styled analysis reports (with charts, tables, etc) available for pdf export